briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 fill activity.

-2. _(b)_ All development areas may be subject to external inspections by Village Engineer and/or the Cuyahoga SWCD to ensure compliance with the approved SWP3 or Abbreviated SWP3.
+2. _(b)_ All development areas may be subject to external inspections by Village Engineer and/or the Cuyahoga SWCD to ensure compliance with the approved <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> or Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>.

 3. _(c)_ After each external inspection, the Village Engineer and/or the Cuyahoga SWCD shall prepare and distribute a status report to the applicant.

-4. _(d)_ If an external inspection determines that operations are being conducted in violation of the approved SWP3 or Abbreviated SWP3 the Village Engineer and/or the Cuyahoga SWCD may take action as detailed in [Section 1355.14][CFCO 1355.14] of this regulation.
+4. _(d)_ If an external inspection determines that operations are being conducted in violation of the approved <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> or Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> the Village Engineer and/or the Cuyahoga SWCD may take action as detailed in [Section 1355.14][CFCO 1355.14] of this regulation.

-5. _(e)_ Failure to maintain and repair erosion and sediment controls per the approved SWP3 or swp3 plan may result in the following escalation:
+5. _(e)_ Failure to maintain and repair erosion and sediment controls per the approved <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> or Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> plan may result in the following escalation:

     1. _(1)_ **First Violation:** The Village Engineer will issue a Notice of Deficiency to the owner or operator.
-All controls are to be repaired or maintained per the SWP3 plan within three (3) days of the notification.
+All controls are to be repaired or maintained per the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> plan within three (3) days of the notification.
 If controls have not been corrected after this time, the Village Engineer may issue a Stop Work Order for all activities until corrections have been made.

-    2. _(2)_ **Second Violation:** The Village Engineer may issue a formal Notice of Violation which includes a $250 administrative fee against the SWP3 Bond or site plan deposit.
-All controls are to be repaired or maintained per the approved SWP3 plan within three (3) days of the Notice of Violation.
+    2. _(2)_ **Second Violation:** The Village Engineer may issue a formal Notice of Violation which includes a $250 administrative fee against the
+    <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> Bond or site
+    plan deposit.
+All controls are to be repaired or maintained per the approved
+    <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> plan within
+    three (3) days of the Notice of Violation.
 If controls have not been corrected after this time, the Village Engineer may issue a Stop Work Order for all activities until corrections have been made.

-    3. _(3)_ **Third and subsequent violations:** The Village Engineer may issue a Stop Work Order for all construction activities and charge a $250 administrative fee against the SWP3 bond or site plan deposit.
-The Stop Work Order will be lifted once all controls are in compliance with the approved SWP3 plan.
+    3. _(3)_ **Third and subsequent violations:** The Village Engineer may issue a Stop Work Order for all construction activities and charge a $250 administrative fee against the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> bond or site plan deposit.
+The Stop Work Order will be lifted once all controls are in compliance with the approved <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> plan.

 6. _(f)_ The Village Engineer shall have the authority to make immediate on- site adjustments to the ESC Plan in order to achieve compliance with these